holmns/swift-tab/README.md

 - 🔁 **MRU ordering** — Cycle through tabs in the order you last viewed them.
 - ⚡️ **Heads-up display** — Minimal overlay shows tab titles and favicons while you switch.
-- 🎨 **Adaptive layout** — Centers on screen and respects light / dark appearance.
 - 🧭 **Customizable delay** — Tune how long you hold ⌥ before the HUD appears.
-- 🧩 **Window awareness** — Keeps the MRU list accurate as windows and tabs change.
-- 🛠 **Native packaging** — Delivered as a signed Safari app extension.
+- 🛠 **Native packaging** — Delivered as a signed Safari app extension, optimized for performance and battery usage.

 ## 🎮 Shortcuts